TimoKats/pylan/misc/docs.md

 plt.show()
 ```

----

 There are three important classes in this library: Item, Pattern and Operator.
 In summary, patterns refer to scheduled events that you want to simulate.
-The all have an operator (like add something, multiply by x, etc.) and you add these patterns to an item (e.g. savings, investments, etc).
+They all have an operator (like __add__ x, __multiply__ by x, etc.) and you add these patterns to an item (e.g. savings, investments, etc).
 Below is the documentation of these classes.

+---

 ## Class: Pattern